This Rolex Air-King review takes a close look at the Rolex Air-King and its features.

 For those who favor vintage or unusual variations of Rolex watches, reference 14000 has numerous dial combinations that can make finding the specific variant you want a real treasure hunt.
 However, the reward of finding just the right Air-King for your collection makes it time and effort well spent.

 The comparably sized 39mm Oyster is the lowest entry point for a new Rolex, and it strongly resembles the classic Air-King 5500.
-The Oyster received its latest update just before the Air-King 116900 product re-launch.
+It received its latest update just before the Air-King 116900 product re-launch.
 Individual tastes will vary, but the Air-King in the references reviewed here represent strong contenders as a first entry-level luxury watch or the newest addition to your collection.

 Among the air-series watches, Rolex Air-King is the only watch from the fabled Air series to remain in production.
 Its aesthetics, precise construction, and enduring style make it one of the long-standing product lines for the brand.
 Your choices for an entry-level Rolex—especially a new one—are limited.
 The Rolex Air-King remains an excellent choice for a first Rolex and an icon for the luxury brand.